microsoft/ignite-learning-paths/aiml/aiml20/DEMO Custom Vision.md

 problem with Custom Vision, later.)
 Also note that a confidence score is given for the object classification.

-The second "Tags" result gives a list of labels associated with the entire image.
+The second "Tags" re
+sult gives a list of labels associated with the entire image.
 The tag with the highest confidence (listed first) is "clothing", which doesn't help us much.
 The third tag, "helmet", is better but still not exactly what we are looking for.